www.batteryvalue.com.au

 Your battery is only as good as your charger, read this important note

-How far can I run these 100Ah batteries down to?
+How far can I run these deep cycle AGM batteries down to?

 Can I monitor the battery voltage to get an idea about the DOD?